Polenta Dumplings with Cabbage and Speck

 • Polenta Dumplings with Cabbage and Speck

-• What else can I use to sauce the polenta dumplings?
+• What else can I use to season the polenta dumplings?

-You can use a meat ragù, simple tomato and cheese, or anything else to your taste.
+You can use a meat ragù, simple tomato and cheese, or something else according to your tastes.

 Author image